 Physician visits are covered by OHIP.
 You must present a valid health card at each visit.

-Please note that a referral from a Physician/Medical Doctor is required to book an appointment with the Sports Medicine Physician.
+Please note that a referral from a Physician/Medical Doctor is required to book an appointment with our Sports Medicine Physicians.

-The Sports Medicine Physician does not see injuries related to WSIB or motor vehicle accidents.
+Our Sports Medicine Physicians do not see injuries related to WSIB or motor vehicle accidents.

 COMMON CONDITIONS WE TREAT